 SharePoint Server service application storage and IOPS requirements

 To estimate the storage requirements for the service applications in the system, you must first be aware of the service applications and how you'll use them.
 Service applications that are available in SharePoint Server 2016 and that have databases are listed in the following tables.
-The storage and IOPs data for all of the service applications in SharePoint Server 2016 remains the same as in SharePoint Server 2010 and SharePoint Server 2013.
+The storage and IOPs data for all of the service applications in SharePoint Servers 2016 and 2019 remains the same as in SharePoint Servers 2010 and 2013.

 Search service application storage and IOPS requirements

 |Database||Scaling||Disk IOPS||Disk size||10M items||100M items|

 |Service application||Size estimation recommendation|

 ||The User Profile service application is associated with three databases: Profile, Synchronization, and Social Tagging.

 Note: The testing for the User Profile database storage requirements and IOPS recommendations is not yet complete.
 Check back for additional information.

 For User Profile database information, see Database types and descriptions in SharePoint Server.

 ||The Managed Metadata service application has one database.
 The size of the database is affected by the number of content types and keywords used in the system.
 Many environments will include multiple instances of the Managed Metadata service application.